 The EARLY CHILDHOOD DEVELOPMENT (ECD) CENTER of AISCT consists of Grizzly Cubs, Kindergarten 1, and Kindergarten 2.
-The Grizzly Cubs classrooms are home to our 2-4 year olds.
+The Grizzly Cubs classrooms are home to our 2–4 year olds.
 Each class has a target of 14 students with a maximum of 16.
 Our Kindergarten 1 classes consist of a maximum of 16 students and are home to our 4-5 year olds.
 Kindergarten 2 classes where the students are 5-6 years old have a maximum of 18 students each.
 All ECD classes have a qualified teacher as well as a learning assistant.
-The ECD team strives to nurture the development of the whole child and to ensure a seamless transition to Elementary School through the Reggio Emilia approach to early childhood education.

 Our ECD Center is inspired by the Reggio Emilia approach.
 We have a holistic, authentic, child-centered approach to learning that promotes meaningful relationships, creativity, and critical thinking skills in children.
 This unique approach is inspired by the philosophy and practice of the schools in Reggio Emilia, Italy.

 6 Main Principles of The Reggio Emilia Approach

 The child is viewed as strong, powerful, curious, and capable.
 The child is eager to grow and should be nurtured by adults who take this drive towards growth seriously.

 Children communicate and represent their ideas and intelligence in a myriad of ways.
 All channels are tremendously valuable forms of expression.